-Studies have proven that birth control pill side effects include hypothalamus shrinkage.
+Studies prove that birth control pill side effects include hypothalamus shrinkage.

 I find it interesting that research has finally proven what I’ve seen for over twenty years.
-Many women who have a long history of birth control pill use end up having some sort of hypothalamic dysfunction along with other side effects.
+Many women who have a long history of birth control pill use end up with some sort of hypothalamic dysfunction.
+Along with other side effects.

 So what’s really going on here?

 Researchers found that women who use birth control pills actually had a smaller hypothalamus than women who do not use birth control pills.
-First of all, the researchers did not want to indicate any implications of this hypothalamus shrinkage.
-What they’re seeing on the MRI is a lack of use.
+First of all, the researchers did not want to show any implications of this hypothalamus shrinkage.
+What they see on the MRI is a lack of use.
 The hypothalamic-pituitary-ovarian axis is the communication network between your hypothalamus, your pituitary gland, and your ovaries.
-This axis is put to sleep when you’re taking the birth control pill.
-Birth control pills give your body high enough levels of both estrogen and progestin so that your hypothalamus thinks you’re pregnant.
-By being suppressed by these hormones, the hypothalamus does not tell the pituitary gland to stimulate your ovaries, so you don’t get pregnant.
+This axis is put to sleep when you take the birth control pill.
+Birth control pills give your body high enough levels of both estrogen and progestin so that your hypothalamus thinks you are pregnant.
+When it is suppressed by these hormones, the hypothalamus does not tell the pituitary gland to stimulate your ovaries.
+So you don’t get pregnant.

 Birth control pills disrupt the communication network between the hypothalamus, pituitary gland, and ovaries.
-Because of this, birth control does not only affect your current and future fertility, but it also affects your natural, normal hormone production.
+Because of this, birth control not only affects your current and future fertility but also affects your natural, normal hormone production.
 Birth control uses synthetic estrogen and progestin.
 While synthetic estrogen mimics natural estrogen, synthetic progestin does not replace your natural progesterone.
-Progestins are testosterone derivatives that affect your uterus but do not protect the rest of your body tissues.
+Progestins are testosterone byproducts that affect your uterus.
+But they do not protect the rest of your body tissues.
 Natural progesterone does.

-So, what’s the long-term effect of hypothalamus shrinkage due to your birth control pills?
+So, what’s the long-term effect of hypothalamus shrinkage due to birth control pills?